branner-non-code/notes/CONTENT/GPG_basics.md

  1. Given a name, domain, email address, or other identifier of the person you want to connect to, look up associated public keys at http://pool.sks-keyservers.net

  2. Links on the results page will lead to an actual public key, which can be downloaded to disk or copied to a file, say as "friends_key".
+This key is connected to an email address that the friend supplied on creation of the key-pair.

  3. Import using